ChiaraCati/FlooData/README.md

 #### [Italy geo](https://github.com/MatteoHenryChinaski/Comuni-Italiani-2018-Sql-Json-excel/blob/master/italy_geo.json)
 Datasets *D9* can be freely downloaded from GitHub using -curl request or download the file.
-No specific metadata is supplied, with exceptions made for content labels.
+No specific metadata is supplied, with exceptions made for information on the content, available in .md format.

 *Format* of downloaded data are .json and .xls